xuqi2024/openflexure-microscope/docs/prepare_upright_z-axis.md

 ## Removing brim and supports {pagestep}

-The [seperate z-actuator](fromstep){cat: PrintedPart, qty:1} has some custom supports and a custom brim to remove.
+The [separate z-actuator](fromstep){cat: PrintedPart, qty:1} has some custom supports and a custom brim to remove.
 These are highlighted in red in the following images.

 ![](images/upright/rectangular_z_axis_with_smart_brim.jpg)
 ![](images/upright/preparing_rectangular_z_axis.jpg)

 * Cut the ties inside actuator column (2 total) with the [precision wire cutters]{qty:1}

-[prepared seperate z-actuator]{output, qty:1, hidden}
+[prepared separate z-actuator]{output, qty:1, hidden}